codewithbernard/ultimate-guide-to-react-portals/README.md

 ## Code Examples

 - How to use React Portals
-- How to implement Notification
+- How to implement Notifications in React